 Talk to your guidance counselors, and financial aid offices at the schools you may attend, as they have lists of available scholarships to apply for.

-3. Government Loans and Support
+3. Government loans and bank loans

 All levels of government in Canada offer some kind of financial assistance to post-secondary students, and there are many options to consider.